onnx/turnkeyml/README.md

 Let's say you have some python script that includes a PyTorch model.
 Maybe you downloaded the model from Huggingface, grabbed it from our corpus, or wrote it yourself.
 Doesn't matter, just call `turnkey` and get to work.

-The `turnkey` CLI will analyze your script, find the model(s), run an ONNX toolchain on the model, and execute the resulting ONNX file in hardware:
+The `turnkey` CLI will analyze your script, find the model(s), run an ONNX toolchain on the model, and execute the resulting ONNX file in CPU hardware:

 ```
 > turnkey bert.py